THE UNKNOWN . . . .

 Our interpretation of what is shown on any instrument used to make a measurement or observation is not any property or quality that the thing measured or observed actually has, it is merely what we think about the reading shown on the instrument.

-We are now unable to establish what physical things actually are; we give what we observe and what we think names, but what actually exists in the physical world outside of our mind is unknown.
+We are now unable to establish what physical things actually are; we give what we observe and what we think names, but the nature of what actually exists in the physical world outside of our mind is unknown.

 We are now unable to establish where things actually are; we only have some ideas of where things are in relation to some other things.